 Las Vegas, NV Author Publishes Children's Book

-September 10, 2022 (PRLEAP.COM) Entertainment NewsWhere Did Ellie Go?, a new book by Jennifer Carlton, has been released by Dorrance Publishing Co., Inc.
+September 14, 2022 (PRLEAP.COM) Entertainment NewsTommy's First Day, a new book by Shawntee Lyons, has been released by Dorrance Publishing Co., Inc.

-Meet Ellie the elephant.
-She loves meeting new people and making new friends.
-Ellie is always up for an adventure, and she wants you to come along!
-Where will Ellie go today?
-Let's go find out!
+It's Tommy's first day of school, and he's scared.
+What if the kids don't like him?
+What if they laugh at him?
+Tommy's First Day explores the fear that children experience as they start school and encourages them to be themselves despite their fear.
+Through his first experiences at school, Tommy learns that if you are unafraid to be yourself, people will like you.

 About the Author

-Jennifer Carlton is a devoted mother to her four children and grandmother to one grandson.
-Her family is the biggest inspiration for her writing.
-Carlton resides with her husband in Las Vegas, Nevada.
+Shawntee Lyons is the mother of three girls.
+She loves to read, write, and spend time with her daughters.
+She married her middle school sweetheart and has pretty much always lived in Colorado.
+Once a soccer player, Lyons now just watches when she can.
+With a passion for inspiring children and watching as they learn new things, she plans to become an elementary school teacher.

-Where Did Ellie Go? is a 30-page hardbound with a retail price of $28.00 (eBook $23.00).
-The ISBN is 978-1-6376-4102-6.
+Tommy's First Day is a 30-page paperback with a retail price of $18.00 (eBook $13.00).
+The ISBN is 978-1-6453-0110-3.
 It was published by Dorrance Publishing Co., Inc of Pittsburgh, Pennsylvania.
-For members of the press, to request a review copy, visit our virtual pressroom at https://dorrancepressroom.com/where-did-ellie-go/ or to buy the book visit our online bookstore at https://bookstore.dorrancepublishing.com/where-did-ellie-go/
+For members of the press, to request a review copy, visit our virtual pressroom at https://dorrancepressroom.com/tommys-first-day/ or to buy the book visit our online bookstore at https://bookstore.dorrancepublishing.com/tommys-first-day/

 Contact Information